yogeshchhabra99/TheBookReaders/README.md

 just for info, this token will be sent to the user when he logs in by us using jwt.sign({_id:id},config.get("tokenKey"));

-4. Instert a new rating
+4. Insert a new rating
 Type: Post
 Route:  /api/books/addRating
 Header:{